skoriche/Climate-REF4CMIP/README.md

 ## Getting started
 <!--- --8<-- [start:getting-started] -->

-### As a metrics provider
+### As a diagnostics provider

-Metrics providers are the core of the REF.
+Diagnostic providers are the core of the REF.
 They define the metrics that will be calculated and the data that will be used to calculate them, by providing a consistent interface for the REF to interact with.